canmet-energy/btap_batch/README.md

 ![image info](docs/images/solutions_npv_percentbetter.png)

 ## Costing
-BTAP will automatically cost materials, equipment and labour.
+BTAP will automatically cost most relevant materials, equipment and labour.
 BTAP Costing will only cost items that have energy impact.
 It will for example cost the wall construction layers, but not the structural components.
 Some items that BTAP costs are:
 * Labour, Overhead
 * Layer Materials in Constructions and fenestration.